xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 ##### Basic UGE script

 So let's say we want to use one of the [Picard](http://broadinstitute.github.io/picard/) tools to convert a bam file we have back to fastq files.
 It really doesn't matter what we run, we just need to make it into a script file.
-Here's my example shell script file:
+You could be aligning files with BWA, running a R script, etc.  Here's my example shell script file:

 	# test_run.sh